Go SQL Driver For DuckDB

 db, err := sql.Open("duckdb", "")

-_, err = con.ExecContext(context.Background(), `PRAGMA enable_profiling = 'no_output'`)
+_, err = conn.ExecContext(context.Background(), `PRAGMA enable_profiling = 'no_output'`)

-_, err = con.ExecContext(context.Background(), `PRAGMA profiling_mode = 'detailed'`)
+_, err = conn.ExecContext(context.Background(), `PRAGMA profiling_mode = 'detailed'`)

-res, err := con.QueryContext(context.Background(), `SELECT 42`)
+res, err := conn.QueryContext(context.Background(), `SELECT 42`)

-info, err := GetProfilingInfo(con)
+info, err := GetProfilingInfo(conn)

-_, err = con.ExecContext(context.Background(), `PRAGMA disable_profiling`)
+_, err = conn.ExecContext(context.Background(), `PRAGMA disable_profiling`)

-If you want to use the DuckDB Arrow Interface, you can obtain a new Arrow
+If you want to use it, you can enable it by passing -tags=duckdb_arrow

 by passing a DuckDB connection to NewArrowFromConn()